bchareyre/yade-mpi/doc/sphinx/user.rst

 * :yref:`fileName<VTKRecorder.fileName>` is the prefix for files being saved.
 In this case, output files will be named ``/tmp/p1-spheres.0.vtu`` and ``/tmp/p1-facets.0.vtu``, where the number is the number of iteration; many files are created, putting them in a separate directory is advisable.
 * :yref:`recorders<VTKRecorder.recorders>` determines what data to save

-:yref:`yade.exporter.VTKExporter` plays a similar role, with the difference that it is more flexible.
+:yref:`yade.export.VTKExporter` plays a similar role, with the difference that it is more flexible.
 It will save any user defined variable associated to the bodies.

 Loading data into Paraview
 ^^^^^^^^^^^^^^^^^^^^^^^^^^